Stephen Gumley: Education

-Stephen Gumley obtained a Bachelor of Engineering with First Class Honours from the University of Tasmania in 1978 and was elected as a Rhodes scholar in 1979.
+Gumley was educated at The Hutchins School.
+He obtained a Bachelor of Engineering with First Class Honours from the University of Tasmania in 1978 and was elected as a Rhodes scholar in 1979.
 He was awarded a Doctor of Philosophy from St Catherine's College, the University of Oxford in 1982 and an MBA from the University of Tasmania in 1994.
 He is a Fellow of The Institution of Engineers Australia and a Fellow of the Australian Institute of Company Directors.

 Early career

 Gumley was previously CEO of the Australian Submarine Corporation (2002–2004), Vice President at Boeing in Seattle (1999–2001), CEO of aviation software supplier The Preston Group (1998–1999) and CEO of the entrepreneurial Global Lightning Technologies Group (1993–1997).

 Defence Materiel Organisation

 Appointment

 In February 2004, Gumley was appointed the inaugural CEO of the Defence Materiel Organisation (DMO).
 He guided the organisation in its transition to an Australian Government Prescribed Agency on 1 July 2005.
 In May 2008, Parliamentary Secretary for Defence Procurement, Greg Combet announced an extension to Gumley's tenure, stating that his reappointment reflected a strong belief within the incoming Government that Gumley had been largely responsible for a significant improvement in the handling of Defence projects.